nektro/mantle/README.md

 [![goreportcard](https://goreportcard.com/badge/github.com/nektro/mantle)](https://goreportcard.com/report/github.com/nektro/mantle)
 [![codefactor](https://www.codefactor.io/repository/github/nektro/mantle/badge)](https://www.codefactor.io/repository/github/nektro/mantle)

 Easy and effective communication is the foundation of any successful team or community.
-That's where Mantle comes in, providing you the messaging and voice platform that puts you in charge of both the conversation and the data.
+That's where Mantle comes in, providing you the messaging platform that puts you in charge of both the conversation and the data.

 ## Getting Started
 These instructions will help you get the project up and running and are required before moving on.